Nanoinformatics: File formats

 ISA-TAB-Nano is a set of four spreadsheet-based file formats for representing and sharing nanomaterial data, based on the ISA-TAB metadata standard.
 In Europe, other templates have been adopted that were developed by the Institute of Occupational Medicine, and by the Joint Research Centre for the NANoREG project.

 Tools

 Nanoinformatics is not limited to aggregating and sharing information about nanotechnologies, but has many complementary tools, some originating from chemoinformatics and bioinformatics.

 Databases and repositories

-Over the last couple of years, various databases have been made available.
+Over the past decase, various publicly available nanomaterials databases and repositories have been constructed to support nanoinformatics and toxicology modelling.
+These databases often store standardised physicochemical, biological, and toxicological data on engineered nanomaterials and offer model-ready datasets to the scientific community to enable data reuse.
+Given the limitation of data availability in nanoinformatics tasks, the curation of large datasets and storage into accessible repositories is prioritised to support computational modelling, regulatory assessment, and data-driven research.

 caNanoLab, developed by the U.S. National Cancer Institute, focuses on nanotechnologies related to biomedicine.
 The NanoMaterials Registry, maintained by RTI International, is a curated database of nanomaterials, and includes data from caNanoLab.

 The eNanoMapper database, a project of the EU NanoSafety Cluster, is a deployment of the database software developed in the eNanoMapper project.
 It has since been used in other settings, such as the EU Observatory for NanoMaterials (EUON).

-Other databases include the Center for the Environmental Implications of NanoTechnology's NanoInformatics Knowledge Commons (NIKC) and NanoDatabank, PEROSH's Nano Exposure & Contextual Information Database (NECID), Data and Knowledge on Nanomaterials (DaNa), and Springer Nature's Nano database.
+Other databases include the Center for the Environmental Implications of NanoTechnology's NanoInformatics Knowledge Commons (NIKC) and NanoDatabank, PEROSH's Nano Exposure & Contextual Information Database (NECID), Data and Knowledge on Nanomaterials (DaNa), NanoPharos and Springer Nature's Nano database.